Dr. Brian Lum

 3. Your Taking Too Much of your Medication/Supplement

 Different cultures have different ideas when it comes to medication.
-Doctors are warned in medical school that while a British person will take half of the medication you prescribe, an American will take twice as much because "more is better."
+Doctors are warned in medical school that while a British person will take half of the medication you prescribe, an American will take twice as much because they assume "more is better."

 4. You Need to Treat the Underlying Problem